 There are many ways to improve your health and wellness, and we've highlighted some of these below.
 Check out how Counseling Services can help you reach your wellness goals.
 Or guide yourself toward improved health using the resources listed below.

 Tension Tamers Group: A small group aimed at reducing stress in the lives of college students.
-This fun, four-week group allows group members to participate in a new stress reduction method each week including massage, art, meditation, journaling, or others.
+This fun group allows group members to participate in a new stress reduction method each week including massage, art, meditation, journaling, or others.
 The group is offered each quarter.
-Please contact Kristy Stokes, 257-2488 or firstname.lastname@example.org, to enroll in the group.
-During the Spring 2010 quarter the group will be offered on Tuesdays, March 30, April 6, 13, and 20 from 3:00-3:45 p.m. in Keeny Hall 310.
+Please contact Karen Colvin at email@example.com, Lindsey O'Neal at firstname.lastname@example.org, or 257-2488 for more information.

 Online Mental Health Screenings: This free screening is made available to all Louisiana Tech students and is completely anonymous.
 The screening is provided so that you may find out in a few minutes whether or not professional consultation might be helpful to you.